mikbe/commandable/README.markdown

     $ gem test commandable

+And of course upload them when it asks you if it can.
 You can take a look at the test results yourself here:

 <http://test.rubygems.org/gems/commandable/v/0.2.0>